 Both locations offer classes nearly every day of the week.
 One of the most popular class series is Cooking with Cast Iron.
-These classes cost around $70 and focus on a specific meal, like brunch (biscuits, sausage gravy, home fries, ham, and a vanilla bean Dutch Baby) or dinner (baked Brie, steak, mac and cheese, asparagus, and apple pie).
-If you're a fish fan, Seafood with a French Accent and Elegant Lobster Dinner are two courses you'll need to check out.
+These classes cost around $70 and focus on a specific meal, like brunch (biscuits, sausage gravy, home fries, ham, vanilla bean Dutch Baby) or dinner (baked Brie, steak, mac and cheese, asparagus, and apple pie).
+Seafood with a French Accent and Elegant Lobster Dinner are two courses you'll need to check out if you're a fish fan.

 Depending on which location you visit, you can also take a knife skills lesson, a croissant-making class, or a pizza course.
 Or, visit Afternoon Tea for approximately $35 a class, where anyone ages 13 and older can learn how to make, serve, and drink tea.

-Cozymeal is a nationwide franchise that connects you with local chefs who are ready to teach, and its list of Dallas classes are perfect for beginner or amateur chefs.
+Cozymeal is a nationwide franchise that connects you with local chefs who are ready to teach, and its list of Dallas classes is perfect for a beginner or amateur chefs.

-To begin your culinary education, try the Sushi Rolls and Knife Skills class.
-For around $75 per person, this two-and-a-half-hour course teaches you important knife safety skills every chef should know, but presents advice in a fun way while you learn how to make three types of sushi.
+To begin your culinary education, try the Sushi Rolls and Knife Skills, class.
+For around $75 per person, this two-and-a-half-hour course teaches you essential knife safety skills every chef should know but presents advice in a fun way while you learn how to make three types of sushi.

-Once you’ve mastered the basics, move on to The Joy of Making Pizza.
-For about $95, this intimate class teaches you how to make pizza dough from scratch, and then create three different kinds of pizza.
+Once you've mastered the basics, move on to The Joy of Making Pizza.
+For about $125, this intimate class teaches you how to make pizza dough from scratch and then create three different kinds of pizza.
 Learn about local fresh produce by making carrot soup with chorizo crumbles and panna cotta with honey in the Fresh Market Flavors class.
-Then, try Secrets to Searing Seafood where you'll learn how to properly cook fish and scallops.
+Then, try Secrets to Searing Seafood where you'll learn how to cook fish and scallops properly.